VapiAI/server-example-serverless-supabase/README.md

-# Vapi Example for Deno
+# Vapi Example for Supabase

-Welcome to the Vapi sample project using deno.
+Welcome to the Vapi sample project using Supabase.
 This project demonstrates how you can extend the functionalities of Vapi, an abstraction layer for your personal assistant, to create a unique experience tailored for story writers.
 Using this project, writers can design characters for their stories through voice interactions with the assistant.

 ## Project Overview